ShareX/ShareX/ShareX/Localization/README.md

 1. Add directly scoped keys to `Strings.resx`, such as `AboutWindow_Title`.
 2. Add translated values to every `Strings.<culture>.resx` file.
 3. Use direct `Strings.<key>` references in AXAML and C#.
-4. Add the area, resource prefixes, and participating source files to `$areas` in `Validate.ps1`.
-5. Run the validator and build ShareX.
+4. Run `ValidateTranslations.ps1` and build ShareX.